Hyperfine parameters

 quadrupole slitting

-quadrupole ZYZ extrinsic Euler angle alpha
+quadrupole ZYZ Euler angle alpha

-quadrupole ZYZ extrinsic Euler angle beta
+quadrupole ZYZ Euler angle beta

-quadrupole ZYZ extrinsic Euler angle gamma
+quadrupole ZYZ Euler angle gamma

 quadrupole asymmetry